 A wide variety of gold plating finishes and thicknesses are available for your personal selection.
-They include 14kt,18kt, 24kt Yellow Gold, 18kt Rose Gold, 18kt Green Gold and a premier 14kt Hamilton Yellow Gold for high wear and extra durability.
-We also offer specialty gold plating services that complies with type1 and type 2 specifications of MIL-G-45204C.
+They include 14kt,18kt, 24kt Yellow Gold, 18kt Rose Gold, 18kt Green Gold, and a premier 14kt Hamilton Yellow Gold for high wear and extra durability.
+We also offer specialty gold plating services that comply with type1 and type 2 specifications of MIL-G-45204C.

 An excellent hard “white gray” finish that is increasingly being utilized as a replacement for nickel undercoatings in the jewelry and watch industry.
 Often mistaken for “white gold”, palladium finishes are characterized by high tarnish resistance and can be used as an alternative to rhodium when costs are a prime consideration.

 Of the platinum group metals, rhodium is the most widely used material when tarnish prevention is of the highest priority.
-Among rhodium’s desirable properties is it’s brilliant white color, high reflectivity, and resistance to incidental surface abrasion.
-It can be used as a final anti-tarnish finish over silver or nickel items to eliminate discoloration.
+Among rhodium’s desirable properties are its brilliant white color, high reflectivity, and resistance to incidental surface abrasion.
+It can be used as a final anti-tarnish finish over silver or nickel items to eliminate any discoloration.
 It is especially effective for necklaces and chains where contact with natural oils from the skin can quickly dull most non-gold jewelry items.
-As an engineering coating, rhodium provides a highly stable coating for components subjected to harsh chemical environments at elavated temperatures.
+As an engineering coating, rhodium provides a highly stable coating for components subjected to harsh chemical environments at elevated temperatures.